jndiogo/gptbench/README.md

 # GPT Bench

 GPTBench is a workbench where you can experiment with transformer models like GPT.
 It aims at a more "intimate" contact with GPT-like transformer models.
-What can transformers learn even without giga-data (and still fitting our GPUs)?
-"Small is beautiful"
+What can transformers learn even without giga-data (and still fitting a GPU)?
+"Small is beautiful!"

-GPTBench is a kind of lab or workbench because you can use it to conveniently train a large or small transformer model and see what it can learn.
+GPTBench can be used to conveniently train a large or small transformer model and see what it can learn:

-Model sampling is simple and also includes a prompt mode where you can continuously interact with the model without having to reload checkpoints.
-You can train it starting from a blank model or from a pretrained GPT2.
+- Model sampling is simple and also includes a prompt mode where you can continuously interact with the model without having to reload checkpoints.
+- You can train it starting from a blank model or from a pretrained GPT2.
 Checkpoints can be loaded and saved at any point.
-Can measure accuracy and can log training evaluations to a .csv and TensorBoard formats.
-The gptbench package can be used in Python scripts or Jupyter notebooks or directly from the command line.
+- Can measure accuracy and can log training evaluations to a .csv and TensorBoard formats.
+- The gptbench package can be used in Python scripts or Jupyter notebooks or directly from the command line.

-Includes simple examples for character-level and GPT2 token level datasets, for things like learning to add two numbers, decimal-roman numeral translation, number sequences and of course English text completion.
+- Includes simple examples for character-level and GPT2 token level datasets, for things like learning to add two numbers, decimal-roman numeral translation, number sequences and of course English text completion.

-This package grew from Andrej Karpathy's [minGPT](https://github.com/karpathy/minGPT), to whom I must express my gratitude for the many and [very inspiring lessons](https://www.youtube.com/watch?v=VMj-3S1tku0&list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ).
-The model.py, trainer.py are mostly the same, adapted to be integrated with the "workbench".
+This package grew from Andrej Karpathy's [minGPT](https://github.com/karpathy/minGPT), to whom I humbly  express my gratitude for the [very inspiring lessons](https://www.youtube.com/watch?v=VMj-3S1tku0&list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ).
+The model.py and trainer.py classes are mostly the same as in minGPT, adapted to be integrated with the "workbench".

-Hope this can be a contribution to a better understanding of these weird and fascinating machines, the transformers.
+Hoping this can be a contribution to a better understanding of these weird and fascinating machines, the (decoding) transformers.

 ## Installation

 Requires Python 3.7+ and PyTorch 2.
-Also uses NumPy, the tiktoken library (for the BPE tokenizer) and Hugging Face's transformers library (just to download GPT2 checkpoints).
+Also uses NumPy, the tiktoken library (for the BPE tokenizer) and Hugging Face's transformers library (to download GPT2 checkpoints).

-You can run it in plain CPU or a CUDA GPU.
+You can run it in a plain CPU or CUDA GPU.

 To use the gptbench package, download the repository and from the base directory (which has a setup.py script) do: